Who will be on my care team?

 Your care team always includes your attending physician and a physiatrist – a physician who specializes in rehabilitation.
 The team may also include:

 Wellness coordinator/social worker

 Do holistic approaches really work?

 Holistic medicine is a form of healing that considers the whole person – body, mind, spirit and emotions – to help achieve optimal health and wellness.
 Along with traditional medicine, it has been proven to be quite effective.

 Can you give me some examples of holistic approaches?

-Some examples include acupuncture, chiropractic care, homeopathy, massage therapy, guided imagery and aromatherapy.
+Some examples of holistic approaches include acupuncture, chiropractic care, homeopathy, massage therapy, guided imagery, and aromatherapy.

 What is guided imagery?

 Guided imagery, a form of meditation, is a powerful technique to direct the imagination to help with relaxation and healing.
 Research shows that the proper use of guided imagery can reduce blood pressure, lower cholesterol and increase short-term immune cell response.
 It can also reduce pain and anxiety.
 While using the technique, the mind follows an imagined sensory path and cues the body for healing.
 After a few lessons, you will be able to continue this practice at home.

 I’m guessing the food won’t exactly be 5-star cuisine.
 True?